zimicjs/zimic/docs/wiki/guides‐testing.md

   await myOtherInterceptor.start();
 });

-// Clear all interceptors so that no tests affect each other afterEach(() => {
+// Clear interceptors so that no tests affect each other afterEach(() => {
   myInterceptor.clear();
   myOtherInterceptor.clear();